jecode93/react-group-project/README.md

 <h3 align="center"><b>Space Travelers' Hub</b></h3>

-<p align="center">Space Travelers' Hub is a single page application (SPA), where users can book rockets and join selected space missions of SpaceX.
-SPA uses real live data from the SpaceX API.
+<p align="center">Space Travelers' Hub is a single-page application (SPA), where users can book rockets and join selected space missions of SpaceX.
+STH uses real live data from the SpaceX API.
 Built with React.</p>

 <a name="readme-top"></a>